 Robots can serve as a natural interface for computer/IoT systems.
 Hence, we conduct a series of studies for human-robot interaction.
 One focus is endowing “human likeness” to a robot (both behaviorally and computationally), which will allow it to interact with people in a natural manner.
 For instance, we have realized human-like interaction using gaze and gesture.

 Our recent challenges aim to investigate methods to allow a robot to understand human intuition, and make it interact with people in a morally acceptable way.
 Further, we investigate the social acceptance of robotic systems “in the wild” with real-world field studies.

 Cyber-physical system (CPS)

-With this simulation a robot can anticipate the gathering of a curious crowd around itself (see the Figure), or potential bullying from nearby children, so that it can avoid problematic situations before they occur.
+With simulations, a robot can anticipate the gathering of a curious crowd around itself (see figure on the left), or potential bullying from nearby children, so that it can avoid problematic situations before they occur.

 JST CREST “Human-Robot Interaction for Symbiotic Robots in a Public Space in a City” (2017-2023)

 Since artificial intelligence and robotics technologies have recently grown fast, it is expected that artificial intelligence and robots will eventually replace various human activities.
 However, many tasks that are expected to be automated in reality also play a role of bringing feelings of safety to society.
 Yet, the robots today are still far from providing such safety feelings.
 They even fail to be considered as moral agents.
 This project aims to solve this problem by providing moral interaction capability to robots and realize a symbiotic society between people and robots. < link >

 JST CREST “Enabling a mobile social robot to adapt to a public space in a city” (2010-2016)